Clemapfel/jluna/docs/manual.md

 ### Calling Julia Functions

 While executing code using `safe_eval` is convenient, it has a significant performance impact.
-This is, because Julia needs to first `Meta.parse` the string, then evaluate the resulting expression.
+This is, because Julia needs to first `Meta.parse` the string we hand it, then evaluate the resulting expression.

-> **Julia hint**: Meta.parse takes a string and treats it as a line of code.
-It returns an object of type `Expr`, which can then be `eval`ed into actual machine code.
-To learn more about expressions, see the [official manual page about metaprogramming](https://docs.julialang.org/en/v1/manual/metaprogramming/)
+> **Julia Hint**: `Meta.parse` takes a string and treats it as a line of code.
+It returns an object of type `Expr`, which can then be `eval`ed and compiled.
+To learn more about expressions, see the [official manual page on metaprogramming](https://docs.julialang.org/en/v1/manual/metaprogramming/)

-Instead, users are encouraged to execute any given piece of Julia code by using a *function*.
-We can get a function (once) by using `save_eval("return function_name")`, then use that function over and over, at no performance cost compared to using pure Julia:
+Instead, users are encouraged to execute any given piece of Julia code by using a **function**.
+We are able to access a function (once) by using `save_eval("return function_name")`, then use that function over and over, at no performance cost compared to using only Julia:

 ```cpp
 Main.safe_eval("f(x) = x^x");